pytest-dev/pytest-play/README.rst

-For example you might want to support your own commands, support non UI commands like making raw POST/GET/etc calls, simulate IoT devices activities, provide easy interaction with complex UI widgets like calendar widgets and so on.
+For example you might want to support your own commands, support non UI commands like making raw POST/GET/etc calls, simulate IoT devices activities, provide easy interaction with complex UI widgets like calendar widgets, send commands to a device using the serial port implementing a binary protocol and so on.

 How to register a new command provider
 ======================================